Celebrating 15 Years in 2025

 The 1st Annual Lismore Opera Festival 2010 - Bizet - Carmen

-Artistic Director, Dieter Kaegi, directed the cast in the idyllic setting of the stable yard.
-Fiona Murphy’s Carmen seduced the Don José of Richard Crawley.
-While Sandra Oman and Deirdre Masterson’s, Frasquita and Mercedes, trifled with Benjamin Russell’s, Dancaire, and Eric Martin-Bonnet’s, Zuniga.
-David Adam Moore’s Escamillo made a stunning entrance upon a red sports car to a rapturous applause from the audience, while Kim Sheehan captivated us all.
+Artistic Director Dieter Kaegi directed a vibrant and imaginative production of Carmen in the atmospheric setting of the castle’s stable yard.
+Fiona Murphy’s magnetic portrayal of Carmen captivated audiences, matched by Richard Crawley’s ardent Don José.
+Sandra Oman and Deirdre Masterson brought flair to the roles of Frasquita and Mercedes, sparring playfully with Benjamin Russell as Dancaïre and Eric Martin-Bonnet as Zuniga.
+David Adam Moore, as Escamillo, made a dramatic entrance in a red sports car to rapturous applause, while Kim Sheehan’s performance left a lasting impression.